dsmsuite/dsmsuite.github.io/user_guide_dotnet.md

 * Run the analyzer from the command line with the analyzer settings filename as argument.
 * The analyzer will:
     * Load each assembly found in the AssemblyDirectory.
-    * Look for types in the load assemblies and register them.
+    * Look for types in the loaded assemblies and register them.
     * Look for dependencies between types and register them.
 It will look at:
 	    * Type members, properties, methods and events.
 		* Method return types, parameters and variables.
 		* Generic types and their parameters.
 	* The found elements and dependencies are written to the OutputFilename.
-	* At the end of the analysis the percentage of the relations could be resolved is shown.
+	* At the end of the analysis the percentage of the relations that could be resolved is shown.
 This is an indication of the reliability of the dependency model.
 * If the percentage lower than 100% look at the log files to find out the reason.
     * If it is a missing product assembly, add it to the AssemblyDirectory
-	* If it is a missing third party or system assembly, add it to the AssemblyDirectory or ignore these relations by adding the namespace of the assembly to the list of ExternalNames.
+	* If it is a missing third party or system assembly, add it to the AssemblyDirectory or ignore these relations by adding its namespace to the list of ExternalNames.
 * Optionally perform transformations on the the OutputFilename.
 See [User guide](user_guide) for details.
 * Convert the OutputFilename into a DSM file.
 See [User guide](user_guide) for details.
 * Open the DSM file in the Viewer.